 What Happens When I turn Myself In?

 Individuals who voluntarily appear in court to resolve an active bench warrant will often receive better outcomes than those who appear before the warrant judge after they have been arrested and detained.
-In most cases, the warrant judge will be less likely to incarcerate individuals who have appeared in court to resolve his or her existing bench warrant.
+In most cases, the warrant judge will be less likely to incarcerate individuals who have appeared in court to resolve their existing bench warrant.

 Contact me if you or your loved one has an active bench warrant for failing to appear for a court hearing.
 I will carefully examine the circumstances that led to the issuance of the bench warrant in your case to develop an effective defense at the bench warrant hearing.